pavankumar-cse88/makeup-api-tests/README.md

 Solution:
 =========
-1.Query makeup api to get list of product based on filters 2.For every product validate whether product's brand is matching with queried brand
+1.Query makeup api to get list of products based on filters 2.For every product validate whether product's brand is matching with queried brand

 Project Details: